cpshim/fitapp/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-An web application that allows users to easily track weightlifting progress and goals.
-Built to learn more about C# and ASP.NET Core, along with putting together a scalable web application.
+FitApp is a simple and intuitive web application that allows users to easily track their weightlifting progress, set goals, and monitor personal records over time.
+We created it to help us stay organized and on track for our fitness goals, while learning more about C# and ASP.NET Core.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>